jambonz/jambonz-docs/docs/jambonz.md

 You may optionally use [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to protect your endpoints.

 ## Initial state of incoming calls
-When the jambones platform receives a new incoming call, it responds 100 Trying to the INVITE but does not automatically answer the call.
+When the jambonz platform receives a new incoming call, it responds 100 Trying to the INVITE but does not automatically answer the call.
 It is up to your application to decide how to finally respond to the INVITE.
 Your application can:

 - answer the call, which connects the call to a media endpoint that can perform IVR functions on the call,
 - outdial a new call, and bridge the two calls together,